matteocorea/vam/README.md

 Just invoke `easy.py` with a dataset id to read the current content of the dataset and save it in the db.

+This represents a 'quick time to market with some value' solution, without making the system overly complex unless needed.

 ### Hard version

 This involves a scheduler and a worker, plus a AWS configuration.
 While the code is provided here, a full working environment is out of scope.